LinearMilk/flax-online/README.md

 ### NPM Scripts

 * `npm run start` opens the project in your default browser and live reloads when changes are made
+* `npm run dev` builds the unminified version to 'dist' folder in development mode
-* `npm run build` builds the minified version in production mode
+* `npm run build` builds the minified version to 'dist' folder in production mode
 * `npm run test` runs tests using [Jest](https://facebook.github.io/jest/)

 ## Rules